Best Rewards Credit Cards of 2025

 Types of reward credit cards

 A rewards credit card offers cash back, points or miles on your everyday spending.
-Some cards may also offer other features, such as an intro 0% APR promotion, insurance protections, travel perks and more.
-Here's a quick breakdown of the different types of credit card rewards you can earn.
+Some cards might also offer other features, such as an introductory 0% APR promotion, insurance protections, travel perks and more.

 Points credit cards offer a fixed number of points for each dollar you spend, with some cards offering more points on certain purchases.

 One example of a points program is Chase Ultimate Rewards, which allows you to use your rewards to get cash back, buy gift cards, book travel, shop online and more.
-Another example is a hotel loyalty program, which limits your redemptions to award stays and related options.
-Even some airlines use the term "points" for their currency.

-Historically, miles have been primarily associated with frequent flyer programs, but some general travel rewards credit cards use the term "miles" for their currency.
+Historically, miles have been primarily associated with frequent-flyer programs, but some general travel rewards credit cards use the term "miles" for their currency.

-General miles programs, such as Capital One’s, may allow you to redeem your rewards for a variety of travel purchases, including through their travel portal or on your own.
-With airline programs, however, your options are generally limited to award flights, upgrades and related redemptions.
+General miles programs, such as Capital One’s, might allow you to redeem your rewards for a variety of travel purchases, including through their travel portal or on your own.

 How to earn credit card rewards

 You can also earn cash back, points or miles when you use your card to make purchases.
-There are three different ways a rewards program can be structured.
+There are three ways a rewards program can be structured.

-A tiered rewards credit card offers different rewards rates on different spending categories.
-For instance, you may earn three points per dollar on travel and dining, two points per dollar on gas and one point per dollar on all other purchases.
+- A tiered rewards credit card offers different rewards rates on different spending categories.
+For instance, you might earn three points per dollar on travel and dining, two points per dollar on gas and one point per dollar on all other purchases.
+These cards can be a great way to earn a lot of cash back, points or miles on some of your top budget categories.

 What are points or miles worth?

-With cash back rewards, the value you're getting is straightforward.
+With cash-back rewards, the value you're getting is straightforward.
 If you have a 2% rewards rate and spend $100, you'll earn $2 in rewards.

-With points and miles, however, valuations vary depending on the program and even the card.
 General rewards programs, such as Chase Ultimate Rewards or American Express Membership Rewards, offer a specific value for each redemption option.
-For example, you may get one cent per point on travel redemptions but only 0.7 cents per point for online shopping.
-One way to estimate the value of your points or miles is to use the estimated values provided by Bankrate.
+For example, you might get one cent per point on travel redemptions but only 0.7 cents per point for online shopping.

 With airline and hotel rewards programs, the value of your points or miles depends on several variables, including the travel dates, destination, fare class, hotel category and more.